Last updated on November 7, 2019 at 03:10 pm

 - Pack enough food and water.
 Whether you’re going out for a quick ride or spending a full day on the water, be sure your boat is equipped with enough water and food for everyone on board.

 - Be smart.
 Regardless of your boating experience, you’ll likely be sharing waterways with drivers at all levels.
 To keep yourself, your boat, your passengers and other boaters safe, always keep your vessel at an appropriate speed, steer clear of large watercraft that may be limited in its maneuvering capabilities, and pay attention to buoys and navigational beacons.

 - Consider a free Vessel Safety Check.
 The U.S. Coast Guard offers complimentary safety checks for personal watercraft upon request.
 If you don’t pass, there are no consequences.
 This is simply the Coast Guard’s way of making boating safer for everyone.
-You can request your free safety check using this form.

 - Take a boating safety course.
 A variety of courses are available throughout the country, ranging from basic boat safety to reading the weather.
 The U.S. Coast Guard’s Boating Safety Division’s website has compiled a list of helpful courses.
 You can also check out The BoatUS Foundation for Boating Safety and Clean Water for additional course information.

 - Have a second mate.
 There should be at least two people on board who are familiar with the boat’s handling, operations and general boating safety.
 If the primary operator is unable to operate the vessel, it’s imperative that someone else can safely get all passengers back to shore.